Advertisement

 Real situations where a time converter helps

 Work & payroll.
 Many US and UK companies pay in decimal hours.
-If you worked 7 hours 30 minutes, you can use the time converter to see that this is 7.5 hours.
-Combine it with the loan calculator when you’re planning repayments based on your monthly income.
+If you worked 7 hours 30 minutes, use the time converter to see that this is 7.5 hours.
+Combine it with the loan calculator when you're planning repayments based on your monthly income.

 Quick examples